ibm-cloud-docs/vpc/using-lbaas.md

 ## Configuring ACLs for use with load balancers
 {: #acls-lb}

-If you use access control lists (ACLs) to block traffic on the subnets in which the load balancer is deployed, make sure that ACL rules are in place to allow incoming traffic for the configured listener ports and management ports (ports 56500 - 56520).
-Traffic between the load balancer and back-end instances must also be allowed.
+If you use access control lists (ACLs) to block traffic on the subnets in which the load balancer is deployed, make sure that ACL rules are in place to allow incoming traffic to the configured listener ports and the following management ports:
+- Inbound on TCP port 56501
+- Outbound on TCP port 53, 443, 10514, 8834

 ## APIs available